cvalenzuela/Mappa/README.md

 // Create a new Mappa instance. var mappa = new Mappa('Map-Provider', key);
 ```
-In most cases an API is required.
-Check [this guide]() to learn how to get an API and set proper permission depending on your provider.
+Check [this guide]() to learn how to get an API and set proper permission depending on your map provider.

 For static maps, [Google Maps Static API](https://developers.google.com/maps/documentation/static-maps/), [Mapbox Static API](https://www.mapbox.com/api-documentation/#styles) and [Mapquest Static API](https://developer.mapquest.com/documentation/static-map-api/v5/) are supported.

 For tile maps, [Google Maps](https://developers.google.com/maps/documentation/javascript/), [Mapbox](https://www.mapbox.com/mapbox.js/api/v3.1.1/), [Mapbox-GL](https://www.mapbox.com/mapbox-gl-js/api/), [Mapzen](https://mapzen.com/documentation/mapzen-js/api-reference/), [Tangram](https://mapzen.com/documentation/tangram/Javascript-API/) and [Leaflet](http://leafletjs.com/) are supported.

+Not sure what map provider to use?
+Check out this [guide to picking a map library]().

-If you are new to maps, check out [this glossary of terms]().
+If you are new to maps, check out this [complete tutorial]() and [this glossary of terms]().

 # Examples
 + Static Maps